-3.5.
+5.5.
 Broader definition and understanding of child abuse

-- 3.5.1.
+5.5.1.
 The proposed broadening of the definition of child abuse in s.4(1) is a positive change.
 It recognises that causing a child to suffer serious psychological harm is child abuse and this harm can arise from being subjected to, or exposed to, family violence.
 The extended definition also includes serious neglect of the child.
-Child abuse continues to include sexual assault and involving children in sexual activity. - 3.5.2.
-There is a new s.4(1AD) which defines when a child is "exposed to family violence".
-It refers to a child seeing or hearing family violence or "otherwise experiences the effects of family violence" and a non-exhaustive list is provided. - 3.5.3.
-The definition of "exposed to family violence" links directly to the best interests of the child primary considerations in s.60CC(2):

-(a) the benefit to the child of having a meaningful relationship with both of the child's parents; and discussed below).

-(b) the need to protect the child from physical or psychological harm from being subjected to, or exposed to, abuse, neglect or family violence.
+Child abuse continues to include sexual assault and involving children in sexual activity.

+- 5.5.2.
+There is a new s.4AB(3) which defines when a child is "exposed to family violence".
+It refers to a child seeing or hearing family violence or "otherwise experiences the effects of family violence".
+Section 4AB(4) gives examples in a non-exhaustive list. - 5.5.3.
+The proposed definition of "exposed to family violence" links directly to the best interests of the child primary considerations in s.60CC(2): - (a) the benefit to the child of having a meaningful relationship with both of the child's parents; and - (b) the need to protect the child from physical or psychological harm from being subjected to, or exposed to, abuse, neglect or family violence.

-(Note: changes proposed by the 2010 Bill to the best interests considerations are
+(Note: changes proposed by the 2011 Bill to the best interests considerations are discussed below).

-3.6.
+5.6.
 Issues with the definition of child abuse